bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 This is another advantage of the online notebooks, as they provide an asynchronous interaction channel.
 After corrections by the staff, the students must resubmit their exercises until they are solved in full.

+Two further weeks complete the 16-week schedule.
+These are reserved for not only for the students to submit overdue exercises but, mainly, to perform an oral presentation on how they solved a final exercise.
+This exercise is a challenge to calculate torques and forces that the motors of a simplified factory robotic arm should apply to make it perform a sequence of movements.
+As it requires the student to master the skills acquired during the first nine units, its statement is presented at the second week for that unit.
+This arrangement gives enough time for the students to consult on its difficulties and prepare the presentation.
+The oral examination is intended to gauge the students' learning, not only on the physics and computational skill required to solve this kind of problems, but also on how to provide a well planned oral presentation.